coreruleset/documentation/content/development/crs_toolchain.md

 go install github.com/coreruleset/crs-toolchain@latest
 ```

-Provided that the Go binaries are present, the toolchain can now be run from anywhere with
+Provided that the Go binaries are on the `PATH`, the toolchain can now be run from anywhere with

 ```bash
 crs-toolchain